opencadc/opencadc.github.io/storage-inventory/ops/README.md

 #### Standalone Storage Site
-(What are the differences between this and a 'full' storage site deployment?
-GMS?
-A&A?)

 A Storage site maintains an inventory of the files stored at a particular location, and provides mechanisms to access (**minoc**) those files and query (**luskan**) the local inventory.
 Below is an outline of the deployment for a Storage Inventory Storage site, with one storage system, one database, etc, in one data centre.
 If you have files in multiple data centres, or more than one storage platform in one data centre (e.g. some files on a posix file-system and some on Ceph object storage), you would